MetrO League 2017

 Glengarry Girl Guides training camp was the venue for round three of the Metroleague competition.
 It was a tiny area with plenty of contours and big rock features.
 Every division had a map change, which resulted in multiple laps of the mapped area.
 Despite the distances of the courses being very short (Div1: 3.7km), most winning times were approximately 45mins.
 It was definitely good value for money.

 A number of WHO regulars were unavailable for this one, so we had a couple of ‘fill ins’ and even then, still a couple of gaps.
 Andy Hill returned to the winner’s circle to help the WHO Evers comfortably beat SHOO-IKO.
 Unfortunately the WHO Rays, Doos and Rahs all lost for the second round in a row, all succumbing to the strength of UR-CC.
 The WHO Rays were propped up by Michael Ridley-Smith (on loan from Garingal), who put up a strong run but to no avail.
-The WHO Doos ran 1 person short but so did their opposition, who easily accounted for them.
+The WHO Doos ran 1 person short and did well to come out on top against UR-CC Kites but lost to SH-IKO at the same time.
 In Division 4, two DNFs cost the WHO Rahs, as they were trounced by GO Molochs and pipped by SH-IKO in the double header.
 The WHO Hahs remain undefeated after accounting for SH-IKO.

 |1||WHO Evers v SH-IKO||Win 31-24||Andy Hill - 10pts, 1st|